waxGames/Aternos/README.md

 ### 🚀 **Developed by Silver Team**

-This project is a CMD-based control panel that allows users to run two separate `.exe` applications for managing Minecraft bots.
+This project is a **console-based control panel** that allows users to run two separate `.exe` applications for managing Minecraft bots.
 These `.exe` files do not communicate with any server and are designed to operate independently.
 Additionally, one main `.exe` file can launch both applications, providing a seamless user experience.

 The applications are fully compiled with no accessible source code and are available for public use under the MIT License.